You can reduce your risk of breast cancer!

 Cruciferous Vegetables – These include arugula, broccoli, cauliflower, cabbage, brussels sprouts, bok choy and kale.
 Rich in phytochemicals including sulforaphane, these foods contain protective compounds that help prevent cancer.

-Folate – Research has shown that women with higher folate levels may have up to a 44% lower risk of breast cancer.
+Folate – Research has shown that women with higher folate levels may have a lower risk of breast cancer.
 Find folate in lentils, romaine lettuce, spinach, kidney beans, broccoli, asparagus, whole wheat bread and oranges.

 Did you know that performing regular, moderate exercise, can significantly lower your breast cancer risk?
 Dr. Tuitt shared her professional thoughts on exercise: